dustgalactic/dustgalactic.github.io/_posts/2026-08-29-effort-dilemma.md

 And then we can still find ourselves in a ticket with a stakeholder typing these words in a comment: “The release is tomorrow.”
 They created the ticket a day prior.

 {% highlight txt %}
-Why did this take so long?
+"Why does the documentation for this feature take so long?"
 {% endhighlight %}

 It means that there's a _system_ in place where stakeholders have come to expect this from us.
 Where an unspoken agreement was established that this little notice is acceptable and this is how much time it takes.
 We never showed how much effort it takes to produce the work.

 {% highlight txt %}
-Here's text I generated from code, can't you polish it a little and use it?
+"Here's text I generated from code, can't you polish it a little and use it?"
 {% endhighlight %}

 I think it's acceptable for some situations.
 Work can be unpredictable and it's important to be flexible in certain situations.
 The danger is when it starts creeping into the day-to-day.
 After all, nothing is more permanent than the temporary.

 {% highlight txt %}
-Why are you spending time interviewing three different engineers?
+"Why are you spending time interviewing three different engineers?"
 {% endhighlight %}

 Not all tasks are equal.
 A technical writer can quickly turn around a task of the format they've done a dozen times.
-But as new functionalities get added to the product, new ways for customers to interact with it appear, the technical writer would need
+But as new functionalities get added to the product, new ways for customers to interact with it appear, the technical writer would need to:
 - Use and get used to the new product
 - Some time to test it
 - Understand customer use cases
 - Figure out where to put it within the architecture of the docs
-- and so on…
+- and so on...

 It's an iceberg.
 The visible part: the page with the docs.
-The invisible part: editing reusable snippets, replacing the updated terms all over, setting up redirects, testing different layouts to see what works best, solving merge conflicts… In some cases, it makes sense to communicate the invisible part, via an interna; page of the description of the writing process, for example.
+The invisible part: editing reusable snippets, replacing the updated terms all over, setting up redirects, testing different layouts to see what works best, solving merge conflicts...
+In some cases, it makes sense to communicate the invisible part, via an interna; page of the description of the writing process, for example.

 {% highlight txt %}
 You don't need to set up a local environment and test it yourself to write docs.